 Canada will need over 60,000 nurses by 2022.
 Not only are they currently in demand but they will be for the next 10 years, according to industry-focused organizations such as the World Economic Forum.
 It is estimated that in the next 10 years the total number of required nurses will more than double, to a staggering 142,000.
 According to a report from the Conference Board of Canada.

 Canada needs nurses countrywide and at all levels.
-You could find work in Canada as a coordinator or supervisor, registered nurse, allied primary health practitioners, dental nurse, licensed practical nurse or nurse aide and earn anywhere from $41,438 as an experienced nurse’s aide to $128,700 as an experienced registered nurse.
+You could find work in Canada as a coordinator or supervisor, registered nurse, allied primary health practitioners, dental nurse, licensed practical nurse, or nurse aide, and earn anywhere from $41,438 as an experienced nurse’s aide to $128,700 as an experienced registered nurse.

-With Canadian employees retiring earlier, and young professionals migrating to urban city centres in search of new job prospects or simply because they have been promoted, has left a huge gap in the labour market.
+With Canadian employees retiring earlier, and young professionals migrating to urban city centers in search of new job prospects or simply because they have been promoted, has left a huge gap in the labour market.
 In order to tackle this problem, the government has implemented a wide range of over 70 immigration and visa options in order to help resolve the issue.

 With systems and programs such as the Express Entry system and Provincial Nominee Programs helping to smooth the way for skilled and semi-skilled to move to Canada, the Canadian economy has since seen huge improvements and growth.